 Fortunately, you can challenge it (T766 / 91): if a person tells you that this characteristic is part of the general knowledge of the person skilled in the art or that the characteristic is obvious, you can ask him to demonstrate it (I confess I have not had much success in front of the rooms d 'Review, but hey ...).

-9) "could" approach: the problem of finding alternative
+“Could” approach: the problem of finding an alternative

 A technical problem that arises may very well be the search for an alternative (" alternative") To a known characteristic (Guidelines G-VII 5.2).

-This problem arises if the technical difference with the prior art provides the same effects (or similar effects) as a feature of this prior art (eg the technical problem is to find an alternative to using a spring The prior art disclosing rubber for damping shocks, such as the spring) (Guidelines G-VII 5.2).
+This problem arises if the technical difference with the prior art provides the same effects (or similar effects) as a characteristic of this prior art (eg the technical problem is to find an alternative to the use of a spring - the prior art disclosing rubber making it possible to absorb shocks, such as the spring) (Guidelines G-VII 5.2).

 In this situation, it suffices to prove that the person skilled in the art could have modified (and not modified) the state of the art to arrive at the claimed solution (T1419 / 10).